 Then, in Emacs, from any Clojure source file, type C-c M-j and REPL should be started up inside Emacs.
 With C-x o you can switch from source code buffer (or window, in Emacs lingo) to the REPL one, back and forth; from any buffer rendering a Clojure source code file, we can go straight to REPL typing C-c C-z.
 The REPL loads the user namespace as explained above and, in that context, we:

-2. invoke load-database function in order to load the database’s schema and run the migrations to load data into the database bound to that schema
+load-database function in order to load the database’s schema and run the migrations to load data into the database bound to that schemaThese tasks are shown below in the context of an actual REPL session:

 user> (start)